ctrager/budoco/README.md

 ## Corey's Roadmap/TODO for winter 2020/2021:

+* do i respect retry count?
+* get html body as attachment
+* add enable/dispable
+* add post's sent and received email addresses to dropdown
+* add "reply" link
+* make it easy for javascript to get email address to fill in reply
+* have some solution for quoted text
 * test leaving outgoing email display name blank in settings

 * test sending with display name, receiving with and without display name